Richelle-T/exercise-tracker/README.md

 # Exercise Tracker - Full Stack MERN Application

 ## About
 This single-page application (SPA) uses the MERN stack (MongoDB, Express, React, Node) to track exercises completed by the user.
+The user can add, view, update, and delete exercises.
 The front-end user interface is built with React.
 The back-end REST API is built with Node and Express for handling data stored in MongoDB.

 <img src="https://github.com/Richelle-T/exercise-tracker/assets/116057301/a0fe95f8-b205-42ed-aa66-2f7b969fe23e" alt="exercise-tracker-home-page" width="500">